weecology/data-sharing-paper/data_sharing_ms.md

     </tr>
 </table>

-The cross-tab structure is useful for its readability and may be most appropriate for data collection, but this format posses many challenges to general data analysis.
+The cross-tab structure is useful for its readability and may be appropriate for data collection, but this format posses many challenges to general data analysis.
 The primary problem with cross-tab data is that it is more difficult to link the records with additional fields.
-If tabular data are currently in a cross-tab structure, there are tools to help restructure the data including functions in Excel and R (e.g., melt() function in the R package reshape [@Wickham2007](http://www.jstatsoft.org/v21/i12/paper))
+If tabular data are currently in a cross-tab structure, there are tools to help restructure the data including functions in Excel and R (e.g., melt() function in the R package reshape [@wickham2007])

 ### Standard tabular contents

-In addition to the structure of tabular data it is also important to ensure that the format of the table's contents follow basic data-standards.
+In addition to the structure of tabular data it is also important to ensure that the  table's contents follow basic data-standards.
-Most importantly, be consistent.
+One important general rule is to be consistent.
 It is possible to work with any format as long as it is the same throughout the file.
 For example, be consistent in your capitalization of words and choice of delimiters, and use consistent naming conventions for variables.
 In addition to being consistent there are a number of other simple things that can make working with you data easier:

 * Avoid special characters.
 Most software for storing and analyzing data works best on plain text and accents and other special characters can make it difficult to import your data.
 * Avoid using your delimiter in the data itself (e.g., commas in the notes filed of a comma-delimited file).
+* When working with dates follow the [ISO 8601](http://www.iso.org/iso/support/faqs/faqs_widely_used_standards/widely_used_standards_other/iso8601) data standard (e.g., YYYY-MM-DD).

-If you data is stored in a table then it is also important use descriptive column names without spaces.
+If your data is stored in a table then it is also important to use descriptive column names without spaces.
-Descriptive column names are a form of metadata, that make it much more difficult to get confused about what is contained in each column and therefore makes errors less likely.
+Descriptive column names can help to indicate what data is contained in each column and therefore make data interpretation errors less likely.
-Spaces in column names (and file names) can cause problems for some software and can be avoided by using camel-case (e.g, rainAvg) or underscore-case (e.g., rain_avg).
+Spaces in column names (and file names) can cause problems for some software and should be avoided by using camel-case (e.g, rainAvg) or underscore-case (e.g., rain_avg).

 Figure # illustrates some common formatting problems that can obstruct data use.